bootstrapworld/curriculum/lessons/numbers-inside-video-games/langs/en-us/slides.md

 Turn to @printable-exercise{pages/NoticeAndWonder.adoc}.

 1. Write down what you _notice_ about the game.
-*"Notice"s should be statements, not questions - What stood out to you?
+*"Notice"s should be statements, not questions.
+What stood out to you?
 What do you remember?*

 1. Write down what you _wonder_ about the game?
 *What questions do you have about how it works?*